espocrm/ext-template/README.md

 ## Configuration

 Create `config.json` file in the root directory.
+You can copy `config-default.json` and rename it to `config.json`.

 When reading, this config will be merged with `config-default.json`.
 You can override default parameters in the created config.

 Parameters: